TheKlodster/graphical-programming-editor/README.md

-# Final Year Project
+# A Graphical Programming Editor

-My final year project.
+This is my 3rd Year Project for my MComp at the University of Sussex, where I will be designing and implementing a Graphical Programming Editor in Java!